Perineal Urethrostomy Surgery in Cats

 After surgery, your cat will be required to wear an Elizabethan collar (e-collar) to prevent self-trauma to the surgical site.
 Excessive licking can interfere with healing, leading to infection and scar tissue formation.

-Your cat will also need to be kept calm and have his activity restricted.
-Your veterinarian may recommend confining your cat to a small area, away from other pets, where his activity can be limited and he can be closely monitored.
+Your cat will also need to be kept calm and have restricted activity.
+Your veterinarian may recommend confining your cat to a small area, away from other pets, where their activity can be limited and they can be closely monitored.

 What are the expected outcomes after a perineal urethrostomy?